-Anxiety disorders are some of the most common mental disorders that mental health professionals treat on a daily basis.
+Anxiety disorders are some of the most common psychiatric disorders that mental health professionals treat on a daily basis.
 An increasing number of children, young people, and adults are now struggling with anxiety disorder, which comes in many forms and can require very different treatment plans in order to relieve symptoms.

-Consistent feelings of anxiety and panic can affect daily life, and they can be difficult to control.
+Consistent feelings of anxiety and panic can affect daily life, and can be difficult to control.
 You may avoid certain places and situations to avoid feeling these emotions.
 Children and teens may experience symptoms that persist into adulthood.

 Keep reading to find out more about what anxiety disorder there is, how these can negatively impact your life, and how proper psychiatric treatments and medication from an anxiety psychiatrist can help.